VForWaTer/vforwater-portal/README.md

 # License

-Vforwater-portal is licensed under the MIT license.
+vforwater-portal is licensed under the MIT license.